 Waite Conservation Reserve

-Being the first day of winter it was cool, clear and sunny, so no sweat was raised.
-They marched resolutely along the trail across broad sunlit grassy fields to the edge of the hills face somewhere above Waite Conservation Reserve.
+It was the first day of winter and it was cool, clear, and sunny.
+They marched the trail across broad sunlit grassy fields to the edge of the hills face above Waite Conservation Reserve.
 They headed down into the park past native cherries and through Grey Box woodland.
 They were grateful for the memorial benches dotted throughout which gave them excellent resting spots to take photos and look at their phones.
 From the Netherby Spur they could see Adelaide close by through the enveloping brown haze.
 The trail became a thin and rocky affair down through Koala Gully until they came to some water tanks.
 It’s steep, they had to be careful of sliding down the steepest section of fire trail ever.
 Soon they were down the hill and wandering along the back of Springfield, one of Adelaide’s original suburbs.

 From here it was a short walk down the road through the suburbs to Mitcham and the Edinburgh Hotel at which more beers and many hot chips were consumed.
-After dinner, a bus was chosen for the ride back to city, and high fives and congratulatory meh’s were shared.
+After dinner, a bus was chosen for the ride back to city where high fives and congratulatory meh’s were shared.

-And there it is, hiking doesn’t have to be hardcore.
+Hiking doesn’t have to be hardcore.
 Keep an eye on my blog for more ‘Great Walks Between Pubs in South Australia’.

 Click here to go back to the home page.